 salad dressing types

 As versatile as this dressing is, I have been experimenting with other types of salad dressings as well.
 Take for example my Marie rose sauce.
 An excellent dressing for prawn cocktails or a shrimp salad.
 You can also try it in a salad that does not involve seafood because it surprisingly works with chicken too!
 Another popular type of salad dressing is ranch sauce, which is very similar to this sugar free salad dressing.
+Or try this Mediterranean salad dressing.

 The good thing about this recipe is that it can act as a sort of base sauce – a flavour canvas for you to paint on.
 This time I opted for the classic combination of fresh garlic, dill and parsley, which is perfect for green salad, chicken salad or seafood salad.